 AP Score Release Dates for 2020

 AP scores are released each year in early July.
 While you’ll get all your scores at once, note that scores are rolled out over a few days.

 They are also released by rough geographic region.
 For example, in 2016 all the states on the east coast got their scores first, whereas those in the northwest got theirs last.

-The specific score release schedule has not yet been updated for 2020, but it's probable that like in 2016-2019, in 2020 AP scores will come out on July 5, and all of them were released by July 9 (except for late-testing exam scores, which were released in August).
-As a result, the 2019 score release schedule should be fairly similar:
+The specific score release schedule has not yet been updated for 2020, but it's probable that like in 2016-2019, in 2020 AP scores will come out on July 5, and all of them will be released by July 9 (except for late-testing exam scores, which were released in August).
+The specific dates and times for AP scores in each state are listed below:

 2019 AP Score Release Date